 If people abuse Percocet or take it for a long time, their bodies eventually build up a tolerance to it.
 Building up a tolerance means that their bodies will no longer get the pain relief they need if they continue taking the same, originally prescribed amount.
 They’re going to need higher doses of the medication to get relief.

 Ultimately, they may also become dependent on the drug.
 Dependence simply means that the body gets used to the opioids.
 It’s as if the opioid has become a natural part of the body’s physiology.
 If they were to suddenly stop taking the drug, they would go through withdrawal symptoms.
 The symptoms would be very uncomfortable and could last for weeks.
 This is the reason that doctors taper their patients off of opioids after a certain period of time.
 As they need the pain relief less and less, they will then be able to require fewer and fewer doses.

 People who are now addicted to the drug are unable to taper.
 Those people will do anything that they can to continue getting the drug.
 They end up taking larger and larger quantities, putting themselves at risk.

 The Ingredients That Make Mixing Alcohol and Percocet a Bad Idea

-Many times, people who are addicted to Percocet use alcohol to enhance the effects of the drug so that the euphoria lasts longer.
+Many times, people who are addicted to Percocet use alcohol to enhance the effects of the drug.
 The problem with this thinking is that the side effects of mixing the two together could be life threatening.

 Percocet is made up of two critical ingredients that react very negatively with alcohol.
 These ingredients along with the alcohol raise the risk and probability of serious issues like respiratory depression.
 If someone were to consume both substances, their breathing could eventually slow, sometimes becoming very shallow and irregular or stopping altogether.
 The ensuing oxygen deprivation will cause the organs to shut down, and the patient will die.